-Our Young Applicants in Schools Scheme (YASS) gives S6 students in Scotland the unique opportunity to study a range of university level modules in school alongside their other studies.
+Our Young Applicants in Schools Scheme (YASS) gives S6 students in Scotland the unique opportunity to study a range of university level courses in school alongside their other studies.

 YASS is designed to bridge the gap between school and university, college or employment and helps motivated students stand out from the crowd.
 It encourages independent learning and builds confidence.
-Key skills like time management and accessing electronic resources are developed.
+Taking part in YASS develops key skills like time management and using an online study environment.

 Registration for YASS modules is organised through the school, although students deal directly with The OU when it comes to their course work and assessment.

-Over 4,000 young people from more than 200 schools have taken Open University modules through YASS.
+8,800 young people from almost 300 schools have taken Open University modules through YASS.
 Click here to meet some of our YASS students.